Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Introduction

-Our objective is to minimize the sum of the numbers, representing cost, on the pieces (the sum energy of pmappings).
+To provide intuition about this process, Fig.~\ref{fig:puzzle} shows a simplified analogy with a sequence of different colored puzzle pieces (Einsums) to join together and two groupings for each color piece based on their tabs and sockets.
+We are constructing a jigsaw puzzle (a full mapping) from a collection of puzzle pieces (pmappings).
+The full puzzle (full mapping) must have exactly one piece of each color (one pmapping for each Einsum).
+Pieces (pmappings) can only be joined if tabs and sockets match (pmappings are \emph{compatible} if the ways they exchange shared data match).
+Our objective is to minimize the sum of the numbers on the pieces (some measure of cost, \eg energy of a pmapping).
 Fig.~\ref{fig:puzzle} (b) shows that the best combination of puzzle pieces is ``red 3" and ``blue 1."
 We can find this solution by checking all $3\times3=9$ combinations.
-But as we increase the number of colors of pieces in the puzzle (number of Einsums in the workload), the runtime of this brute-force approach would grow exponentially, and this approach becomes unfeasible.
+But as we increase the number of colors of pieces in the puzzle (number of Einsums in the workload), the runtime of this brute-force approach would grow exponentially, and this approach becomes infeasible.

-We can apply two optimizations to reduce the number of combinations to consider.
-First, we consider \emph{compatibility}.
-Many puzzle piece pairs will not interlock (many pmapping combinations are incompatible).
-In Fig.~\ref{fig:puzzle}(c), we group pieces with the same tab and socket shapes (group pmappings by compatibility).
-Then, we need only consider combinations between compatible groups.
-In the example, this optimization reduces the possible combinations from 9 to $2\times2+1\times1=5$.

-Next we consider \emph{objectives}.
-Fig.~\ref{fig:puzzle}(d) shows that we can maintain overall optimality while greedily selecting puzzle pieces (pmappings) with the lowest numbers (lowest energy pmappings) within each group because they are the same shape (have the same interactions between pmappings).
-This \emph{pruning} of pieces (pmappings) dramatically reduces the number of combinations to try; in the example, pruning two pieces reduces possible combinations from 5 to 2.
+Now, we apply two optimizations to reduce the effort to find the optimal solution. \textbf{First, we can avoid trying many incompatible pairs by grouping pieces with the same tab and socket shapes and only considering combinations within compatible groups.} As Fig.~\ref{fig:puzzle}(c) shows, this optimization reduces the possible combinations from 9 to $2\times2+1\times1=5$. \textbf{Second, note that we only have to consider the best piece, with the lowest number, in each group.} Fig.~\ref{fig:puzzle}(d) shows that we can maintain overall optimality while greedily selecting puzzle pieces with the lowest numbers within each group because they are the same shape.
+This \emph{pruning} of pieces dramatically reduces the number of combinations to try; in the example, pruning away two pieces reduces the possible combinations from 5 to 2.

-For workloads with more Einsums, we can extend the analogy to include yellow pieces coming after blue, and blue pieces with have a socket on one side (pmapping consuming data) and tab on the other (producing data).
-After joining red and blue pieces, we repeat this process using red+blue combinations as new pieces.
-Pruning at each step limits the growth in the number of combinations.

-In this work, we introduce the concepts of compatibility between pmappings and criteria that capture objectives (\eg minimize energy) and constraints (\eg keep global buffer footprint within available capacity).
-Using these concepts, we create a mapper that finds optimal mappings in a large mapspace by constructing mappings one Einsum at a time and pruning at each step.
-In summary, this paper makes the following contributions: